 Just inside the entrance there’s an amphitheatre that’s used for concerts and plays in summer.

 In the Western part of Old Bar you will find the remains of the St. Nicolas’s Church (XIII century), which displays some remarkable Byzantine era frescos.

 From the church of St. Nicholas there was only one wall with fragments of frescoes.

 Very nice views from the valley below can be seen from the Old Citadel including the almost completely restored 17th century aquaduct.

-One of the most impressive features of the Old Town is the huge, stone arch bridge that crosses the valley.
-The bridge has 17 arches that are supported by 18 massive stone pillars.
+Among the most notable characteristics of the Old Town is its large stone arch bridge traversing across a valley.
+This bridge crosses the valley with 17 supported arches on 18 robust stone pillars.

-The bridge is part of the aqueduct that was built by the Ottomans in the 16th century and it’s the best preserved aqueduct in Montenegro.
+The bridge forms part of the aqueduct constructed during Ottoman rule in the 16th century and stands as Montenegro’s best-preserved aqueduct to date.

 Other restored buildings include the St. John’s Church, the main palace (which is now an art studio) and the St. Venerande’s Church dating back to the 14th century.